By Kathleen Overton, Attorney

 And finally, Social Security Disability does not compensate merely for a diagnosis.
 It is not enough to have been diagnosed with diabetes, fibromyalgia, a herniated disc, or even cancer.
 Instead, the impairment must result in functional limitations that preclude full-time competitive work.
 Fibromyalgia that results in interrupted sleep and severe daytime fatigue may be sufficient to qualify for disability benefits, while fibromyalgia that can be controlled with medications and water aerobics will not qualify for benefits.

-If a claimant has any questions about disability—whether they may qualify or even how the disability program fits with other programs—it is best to contact an experienced disability attorney.
+If a claimant has any questions about short term or long term disability—whether they may qualify or even how the disability program fits with other programs—it is best to contact an experienced disability attorney.